divshot/docs/integrations/jekyll.md

 ## Running Locally

-To take advantage of advanced Divshot.io features like custom routing, you'll want to serve your app locally using the Divshot server:
+To take advantage of advanced Divshot features like custom routing, you'll want to serve your app locally using the Divshot server:

     divshot server